MattHealy/matthealy.com.au/app/pages/api-gateway-sqs-integration-cloudformation.md

 3. Creates an IAM Role with permissions to allow API Gateway to send messages to SQS
 4. Creates a REST API endpoint with POST method, configured with the SQS integration

+Please feel free to use the below template or modify it to suit your own needs.
 <hr />

 <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=apigatewaysqs&templateURL=https://cf-templates-1ljknwz295obo-ap-southeast-2.s3.amazonaws.com/api-gateway-sqs-integration-20190526.yaml">